brittanyrw/emojibops/genres.md

 # Genres

 Select genres from the list below.
-If you would like to add a genre not listed, edit this file with your new genre and include it in your pull request.
-Add new genres in alphabetical order.

 * alternative
 * blues